Ziadmohamed345/Ziadmohamed345/README.md

 <h2 align="left">Hi 👋!
-My name is Ziad Mohamed and I'm a Senior CS Student, from Egypt.</h2>
+My name is Ziad Abdelaal, an entrepenuer and software enthusaist from Egypt. 🚀🧑‍💻</h2>

 ###